 Lead by Example

-As a leader, you must not be just talking the talk but walking the walk as well.
+As a leader, you must not just talk the talk but walk the walk as well.
 To grow into an innovation brand, you need to lead by example.
 Your actions should reflect your vision and mission for the technology company.

 - Show initiative: Don’t wait for someone else to start innovating; be the first one.

-- Empower others: Share your knowledge with your team and encourage their ideas.
+- Empower others: Share your knowledge with your team and encourage their creative ideas.